Kyon9x/vn-wealthfolio/docusaurus/docs/development/ui-revamp-implementation.md

 ## Conclusion

-The UI revamp successfully transforms WealthFolio into a modern, professional fintech application.
+The UI revamp successfully transforms WealthVN into a modern, professional fintech application.
 The new design system provides:

 - Enhanced visual hierarchy and readability